An Evergreen Christmas

 An Evergreen Christmas is a 2014 American holiday independent film written by Jeremy Culver and Morgen Culver and directed by Jeremy Culver as Culver’s first narrative feature.
 The film stars Charleene Closshey, Robert Loggia, Naomi Judd, Tyler Ritter, Booboo Stewart, Greer Grammer and Jake Sandvig and is set in the fictional town of Balsam Falls, Tennessee.
-Principal photography began in Charlotte, NC February 2013.
+Principal photography began in Charlotte, North Carolina in February 2013.
 The film released direct to DVD on November 4, 2014 with premiere theater screenings in Nashville, TN and Tampa, FL.
 The film was available on Netflix for 38 months from December 20, 2014 until January 21, 2018.
 The film is rated PG.